allartk/allartk.github.io/docs/index.md

 * Python (fastapi, sqlalchemy)
 * Postgres and postgis
 * Various geo software
+* linux (bash, systemd, mounts, all kinds of configurations etc)
+* Typescript
-* Some cloud stuff (eg containers, kubernetes) on azure
+* Cloud (eg containers, kubernetes) on azure
+* CI/CD (gitlab, jenkins)

 In the past:

-* php (symfony, doctrine)
+* php (symfony, doctrine ORM)
+* typescript (react, angular)

-But apart from the tools, maybe as important is the way you use them.
-E.g. clean, readable, maintainable code.
+But apart from knowing tools and how to solve problems with them, is clean, readable, maintainable code.

 I love standards that help with it, clean code guides, and various patterns.